CHILD INJURY LAWYER STRESSES THE IMPORTANCE OF FINDING THE RIGHT-SIZED BIKE FOR YOUR CHILD

 24 inch bike: teens who are 56-62 inches tall

-For more information about bike and helmet safety, or if you need to speak to someone about a child’s injury, contact us.
+If you need more information about bike and helmet safety or safety tips about bikes and cars sharing the road, or if you need to speak to someone about a child’s injury, contact us.